sigpwned/discourse/README.md

 * Create a "command" class and annotate it with `@Configurable`
 * Add parameters to the class using `@FlagParameter`, `@OptionParameter`, and `@PositionalParameter`.
-There are many ways to do this, but public fields are the easiest.
+There are many ways to do this, but public non-final fields are the easiest.
 * Use the discourse framework to parse the command line arguments and build the command object, as in `Discourse.configuration(HelloWorld.class, args)` above
 * Given the newly-created command object representing the command line arguments, perform your application's business logic.
 You can do this by adding a `run()` method to the command class and calling it directly, as above; treating the command object as a parameter to an alternative main method; or many, may other ways.
+It's just a Java object.
 It's up to you!

 Discourse supports a wide variety of Java types out of the box: